Venice International Film Festival 2020

-This year, it’s the 69-year-old Spanish filmmaker Petro Almodóvar who will be honoured with a Golden Lion to celebrate his illustrious career.
+Last year, it was the 69-year-old Spanish filmmaker Petro Almodóvar who was honoured with a Golden Lion to celebrate his illustrious career.
 One of Europe’s most important filmmakers, Almodóvar is famous for his sensual films about transvestism, prostitution and drugs, sprinkled with very flamboyant characters and visual splendour.
 The Spaniard has no less than 21 films under his belt, including Mujeres al Borde de un Ataque de Nervios (Women on the Verge of a Nervous Breakdown), Tacones Lejanos (High Heels), Todo Sobre mi Madre (All About my Mother), and Hable con Ella (Talk to Her).

 Almodóvar is admired for his incredibly original portraits of women supported by his exceptional empathy.
-His most recent film which appeared earlier this year is called Dolor y Gloria with Antonio Banderas in the lead role.
+His most recent 2019 film is called Dolor y Gloria with Antonio Banderas in the lead role.

-Other films that will be shown in premiere as part of the official competition this year include Joker by Todd Phillips, The Laundromat by Stephen Soderbergh, Ad Astra by James Grays, and the Netflix-film Marriage Story by Noah Baumbach.
+Other films that were shown in premiere as part of the official competition last year included Joker by Todd Phillips which would end up being awarded the Golden Lion, The Laundromat by Stephen Soderbergh, Ad Astra by James Grays, and the Netflix-film Marriage Story by Noah Baumbach.

-For a full line-up of films in and out of competition, Venice Film Festival classics and more, check out the official Venice Film Festival website.
+For a full line-up of films in and out of competition, Venice Film Festival classics and more, check out the updates on the official Venice Film Festival website.

 The festival is located on the Lido island in the Venice Lagoon at four major venues – the Palazzo del Cinema, the Palazzo del Casinò, the Palabiennale, the Sala Giardino – as well as at outdoor areas.
 When you arrive on the Lido, buses will take you to the different venues till late at night.
 Click here for further details.